toddmoy/old-toddmoy.com/source/work/hobsons-app-review/index.md

 Besides being paper intensive, the process was messy.
 Admissions officers had no insight into progress and had to hunt down reviewers, nag them, reassign applicants, and so on.
 Once they got the information back, they had the arduous task of manually entering the evaluations.

 Clearly there had to be a better way.
-That's when they contacted us to envision and build AppReview.
+That's when Hobsons contacted Viget to envision and build AppReview.

+On this project, I led the product vision, design, and testing.

 ---